JVDourado/Basic-Project/README.md

 What we have for now:
 - Main menu with the options: Math, Calendar and Exit
 - Math menu with the options: Previous menu, Addition, Subtraction, Multiplication, Square Root, Exponentiation and Division
-- Calendar menu with the options: Previous menu, Month days, Birthday month, Especific year calendar an Day names
+- Calendar menu with the options: Previous menu, Month days, Birthday month, Especific year calendar and Day names

 Next updates: